MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/lsa-lookup-performance-counters.md

 LSA Lookup performance counters measure the performance of the LSA lookup process running on the client or server machine.

-The following table shows the counters that can be added from the LSA Lookup performance counter set and their description.
+The following table shows the counters that can be added from the LSA Lookup performance counter set and their description, including whether each counter relates to DC, non-DC, or both.

 | Counter name | Description | DC | Non-DC |
 |--|--|--|--|